 What makes a good table display?

-Really, the best thing to do is look at how other people are displaying their work, and figure out what looks effective and what might catch people’s eye.
-Here’s my first table display:
+The best thing to do is look at how other people are displaying their work, and figure out what looks effective and what might catch people’s eye.
+Here’s my first, albeit modest (and subsequently upgraded), table display:

 - Most tables are dark looking, with a dark table cloth.
 I wanted mine to be white, and clean like a gallery.